aminehmida/my-neovim-config/README.md

 ### Clipboard:

 Neovim is set to used your default system clipboard.
+You can toggle between internal and system clipboard with <F11>.

 ### Line numbers: